 - 2 diced bell peppers

 - 2 C. Homemade rich turkey stock (Important!
-I usually let my turkey bones simmer in a crockpot for a day or so.)
+I usually make a turkey bone broth)

 - Cajun seasoning (to taste)